-However when the mud is added, then it will only flow down the well back along the path that the mud is introduced, then the weight of the column of mud will lower the pressure at the top of the well necessary to keep injecting the mud.
+However when the mud is added, then it will only flow down the well back along the path that the oil was taking.
+This will thus help tell which channel is being filled with mud.
+As a given amount of mud is introduced, then the weight of the column of mud will lower the pressure at the top of the well necessary to keep injecting the mud.
 (Which is sensibly the pressure in the reservoir less the weight of the section of the column which is oil and that which is mud).
 For a given volume of mud injected, knowing the length of the mud column from the change in the pressure value at the top of the well, it is relatively easy, knowing the cross sectional areas of the three options, to establish which of the channels the mud is flowing down through.